-Interstate 74, a diagonal (northwest to southeast) freeway, serves the Upper Midwest, Southern Great Lakes and Ohio River Valley area.
+Interstate 74 joins the Upper Midwest, Southern Great Lakes and Ohio River Valley area along a northwest to southeast alignment.
 Beginning in Iowa at a trumpet interchange with I-80 in the Quad Cities, I-74 leads southward between Davenport and Bettendorf to cross the Mississippi River into Moline, Illinois.
-Turning east along side Interstate 280 at Quad City International Airport (MLI), I-74 meets Interstate 80 again at the Big X, a cloverleaf interchange near Colona.
-Both routes use off-ramps as mainlines there, with Interstate 74 leading south toward Galesburg.
+Turning east alongside Interstate 280 at Quad City International Airport (MLI), I-74 meets Interstate 80 again at the Big X, a cloverleaf interchange near Colona.
+Both routes make TOTSO (turn off to stay on) movements at the exchange, with Interstate 74 leading south toward Galesburg.

 Once at Galesburg, Interstate 74 turns southeast toward Peoria, where it crosses the Murray Baker Bridge over the Illinois River.
 Interstate 474 provides a bypass to the south while I-74 serves Downtown Peoria and East Peoria.
-Just east of the city is the north end of Interstate 155 and the village of Morton.
-I-155 provides cut off south to I-55 for Springfield and St. Louis while I-74 remains eastward to Normal and Bloomington.
+Just east of the city is the north end of I-155 and the village of Morton.
+Interstate 155 constitutes a cut off south to I-55 for Springfield and St. Louis while I-74 remains eastward to Normal and Bloomington.

 A nearly six mile overlap takes Interstate 74 south along side I-55 around the Bloomington-Normal area.
 Interstate 39 ties into the area just east of the overlap while Business Loop I-55 lines an old alignment of Historic U.S. 66 through the cities.
 I-74 branches southeast to Champaign and Urbana while I-55 turns southwest to Lincoln.

-Interstates 57 and 74 come together at a full cloverleaf interchange on the northwest side of Champaign.
+I-57 and I-74 come together on the northwest side of Champaign at a cloverleaf interchange being rebuilt into a partial turbine.
 I-57 follows a mostly rural route north toward Kankakee and Chicago and south to Effingham and Mt.
 Vernon.
-The route connects drivers along I-74 with adjacent Interstate 72, as it leads west from Champaign to Decatur and Springfield.
-Interstate 74 otherwise runs across northern reaches of the Champaign-Urbana area and then to Danville and the Indiana state line.
+The route connects I-74 with adjacent Interstate 72, as it leads west from Champaign to Decatur and Springfield.
+East from I-57, Interstate 74 runs across northern reaches of the Champaign-Urbana area and then to Danville and the Indiana state line.

-U.S. 136 parallels Interstate 74 east from Danville to Crawfordsville and its eastern terminus in Indianapolis.
-Within the Hoosier State, I-74 sees long exit less stretches and mostly agricultural scenery outside of the Crossroads of America, the nickname of the capital city.
+U.S. 136 parallels Interstate 74 east from Danville to Crawfordsville and its eastern end in Indianapolis.
+Within the Hoosier State, I-74 has long exit less stretches and mostly traverses agricultural areas outside of the Crossroads of America, the nickname of the capital city.

 Beyond Interstate 465, I-74 resumes in a southeasterly heading to Shelbyville, Greensbury, where U.S. 421 leaves the corridor for Versailles, and Morris.
 The rural freeway reaches a hilly area at the state line where U.S. 52 overlaps into Harrison, Ohio.